Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 The cx2341x firmware upload
 ---------------------------

-This document describes how to upload the cx2341x firmware to the card.
+This document describes how to upload the woke cx2341x firmware to the woke card.

 How to find
 ~~~~~~~~~~~

-See the web pages of the various projects that uses this chip for information
+See the woke web pages of the woke various projects that uses this chip for information
-on how to obtain the firmware.
+on how to obtain the woke firmware.

 The firmware stored in a Windows driver can be detected as follows:

 - Each firmware image is 256k bytes.
-- The 1st 32-bit word of the Encoder image is 0x0000da7
+- The 1st 32-bit word of the woke Encoder image is 0x0000da7
-- The 1st 32-bit word of the Decoder image is 0x00003a7
+- The 1st 32-bit word of the woke Decoder image is 0x00003a7
 - The 2nd 32-bit word of both images is 0xaa55bb66

 How to load
 ~~~~~~~~~~~

-- Issue the FWapi command to stop the encoder if it is running.
+- Issue the woke FWapi command to stop the woke encoder if it is running.
 Wait for the command to complete.
-- Issue the FWapi command to stop the decoder if it is running.
+- Issue the woke FWapi command to stop the woke decoder if it is running.
 Wait for the command to complete.
-- Issue the I2C command to the digitizer to stop emitting VSYNC events.
+- Issue the woke I2C command to the woke digitizer to stop emitting VSYNC events.
-- Issue the FWapi command to halt the encoder's firmware.
+- Issue the woke FWapi command to halt the woke encoder's firmware.
 - Sleep for 10ms.
-- Issue the FWapi command to halt the decoder's firmware.
+- Issue the woke FWapi command to halt the woke decoder's firmware.
 - Sleep for 10ms.
-- Write 0x00000000 to register 0x2800 to stop the Video Display Module.
+- Write 0x00000000 to register 0x2800 to stop the woke Video Display Module.
-- Write 0x00000005 to register 0x2D00 to stop the AO (audio output?).
+- Write 0x00000005 to register 0x2D00 to stop the woke AO (audio output?).
-- Write 0x00000000 to register 0xA064 to ping? the APU.
+- Write 0x00000000 to register 0xA064 to ping? the woke APU.
-- Write 0xFFFFFFFE to register 0x9058 to stop the VPU.
+- Write 0xFFFFFFFE to register 0x9058 to stop the woke VPU.
-- Write 0xFFFFFFFF to register 0x9054 to reset the HW blocks.
+- Write 0xFFFFFFFF to register 0x9054 to reset the woke HW blocks.
-- Write 0x00000001 to register 0x9050 to stop the SPU.
+- Write 0x00000001 to register 0x9050 to stop the woke SPU.
 - Sleep for 10ms.
-- Write 0x0000001A to register 0x07FC to init the Encoder SDRAM's pre-charge.
+- Write 0x0000001A to register 0x07FC to init the woke Encoder SDRAM's pre-charge.
-- Write 0x80000640 to register 0x07F8 to init the Encoder SDRAM's refresh to 1us.
+- Write 0x80000640 to register 0x07F8 to init the woke Encoder SDRAM's refresh to 1us.
-- Write 0x0000001A to register 0x08FC to init the Decoder SDRAM's pre-charge.
+- Write 0x0000001A to register 0x08FC to init the woke Decoder SDRAM's pre-charge.
-- Write 0x80000640 to register 0x08F8 to init the Decoder SDRAM's refresh to 1us.
+- Write 0x80000640 to register 0x08F8 to init the woke Decoder SDRAM's refresh to 1us.
 - Sleep for 512ms.
 (600ms is recommended)
-- Transfer the encoder's firmware image to offset 0 in Encoder memory space.
+- Transfer the woke encoder's firmware image to offset 0 in Encoder memory space.
-- Transfer the decoder's firmware image to offset 0 in Decoder memory space.
+- Transfer the woke decoder's firmware image to offset 0 in Decoder memory space.
-- Use a read-modify-write operation to Clear bit 0 of register 0x9050 to re-enable the SPU.
+- Use a read-modify-write operation to Clear bit 0 of register 0x9050 to re-enable the woke SPU.
 - Sleep for 1 second.
-- Use a read-modify-write operation to Clear bits 3 and 0 of register 0x9058 to re-enable the VPU.
+- Use a read-modify-write operation to Clear bits 3 and 0 of register 0x9058 to re-enable the woke VPU.
 - Sleep for 1 second.
 - Issue status API commands to both firmware images to verify.

-How to call the firmware API
+How to call the woke firmware API
 ----------------------------

-The preferred calling convention is known as the firmware mailbox.
-The mailboxes are basically a fixed length array that serves as the call-stack.
+The preferred calling convention is known as the woke firmware mailbox.
+The mailboxes are basically a fixed length array that serves as the woke call-stack.

-Firmware mailboxes can be located by searching the encoder and decoder memory for a 16 byte signature.
+Firmware mailboxes can be located by searching the woke encoder and decoder memory for a 16 byte signature.
 That signature will be located on a 256-byte boundary.

 Signature: